wylited/wylinotes/notes/README.md

 A search tool (hotkey: s) is also available to quickly search through all of the notes to find which ones you need.

-Date created: 2021-11-12 04:53.
+Date created: 2021-11-12 04:53 am.

-<sub>The time really shows that I went through something in an all nighter.</sub>
+<sub>The time made really shows that I went through something in an all nighter.</sub>